Retirement Accounts, Pension Plans, and QDROs

 Usually, defined contribution plans and IRAs may be valued easily, as monthly statements reflect the value.
 Pensions are generally going to be divided via a formula, which accounts for years of years of marriage mapped up with hears of service.
 This formula alleviates the need for a formal valuation and the receiving spouse gets paid when the participant gets paid.
 In some cases, it may be advantageous to obtain a present valuation of a pension, via an expert, particularly when there are other offsetting assets.

-At Plog & Stein, our Denver attorneys are ready to meet our clients' needs in connection with retirement accounts, pension plans, and QDROs.
+At Plog & Stein, our Denver attorneys are ready to meet our clients’ needs in connection with retirement accounts, pension plans, and QDROs.
 We can advise you on how to divide important retirement assets and make sure that you are protected appropriately in the separation agreement and QDRO.
 Our retainer rates are competitive.
-Contact Plog & Stein at (303) 781-0322, or use our online form to set up an appointment with a divorce attorney.
+Contact Plog & Stein, P.C. at (303) 781-0322, or use our online form to set up an appointment with a divorce attorney in Denver.
 We also represent people in Aurora, Centennial, Highlands Ranch, and Castle Rock, as well as other areas of Denver, Douglas, and Arapahoe Counties.